opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 Starting in version 0.8.x, Data Prepper supports both vertical and horizontal scaling for trace analytics.
 You can adjust the size of your single Data Prepper instance to meet your workload's demands and scale vertically.

-You can scale horizontally by deploying multiple Data Prepper instances to form a cluster by using the [Core Peer Forwarder]({{site.url}}{{site.baseurl}}/data-prepper/peer_forwarder/).
-This enables Data Prepper instances to communicate with instances in the cluster, and is required for horizontally-scaling deployments.
+You can scale horizontally using the [Core Peer Forwarder]({{site.url}}{{site.baseurl}}/data-prepper/peer_forwarder/), which deploys multiple Data Prepper instances form a cluster.
+Data Prepper instances can then communicate with instances in a cluster, which is required for horizontally-scaling deployments.

 <!--- The link to Peer Forwarder needs to be updated but doesn't exist yet.--->